The Department of Foreign Affairs and Trade does not issue a travel advice for San Marino at this time. Please refer to the

 If the matter relates to a criminal issue, contact the local police at the nearest police station, or dial the Police National Emergency number 112.
 The emergency number for public safety and fire is 115, and for medical emergencies 118.

-The Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
 Australia does not have an embassy or consulate in San Marino.
-You can contact the Australian Government at the Australian Embassy in Rome for consular assistance.
-See contact details below:
+For consular assistance, contact the Australian Government at the Australian Embassy in Rome.

 Other useful information